Skip to main content

 I discovered the Readwise Reader API which enables you to save any URL.
 That plus them going public and offering a YouTube solution meant I could start saving and highlighting videos.
 What I needed to do was list out my specific playlist (not difficult with the YouTube API) and pass the video addresses along to the Readwise API.

-To start you’ll want to setup two things:
+To start you’ll want to set up the following:

 2. Sign up for a Pipedream account.